DeiInvictus/deiinvictus.github.io/_posts/2022-05-10-protestants-dominate-the-sciences.markdown

 >
 “If you study science deep enough and long enough, it will force you to believe in God.”

-## Louis Pasteur

-The founder of microbiology and immunology.
-Pasteur was a devout Christian.

-> “The more I study nature, the more I stand amazed at the work of the Creator.
-Science brings men nearer to God.”
->
-“In good philosophy, the word cause ought to be reserved to the single Divine impulse that has formed the universe.”
->
-“Little science takes you away from God but more of it takes you to Him.”

 ## Sir Francis Bacon

 The 17th century scientist and philosopher of science who is credited with discovering and popularizing the scientific method, whereby the laws of science are discovered by gathering and analyzing data from experiments and observations.
 Bacon was a devout Christian.